Never Split Infinitives: Split Happens

 Here, we’re talking about bone-chilling fear.

-But consider the truth: when clarity, emphasis, or rhythm calls for it, splitting the infinitive is not only acceptable but preferable.
-Forcing your adverb to migrate before the to or after the verb often results in a sentence that’s either clumsy or misleading.
+But consider the truth: when clarity, emphasis, or rhythm calls for it, splitting the infinitive not only breaks no rules but creates more effective prose.
+Forcing your adverb to migrate before the to or after the verb often creates sentences an Elon Musk robot might utter when reading the U.S. Tax Code.

-• She decided to gradually let go of her past.
+She decided to gradually let go of her past.
+Preferred.

-• She decided to let go gradually of her past.
+She decided to let go gradually of her past.
+Awkward.

-The first version communicates most clearly.
+The first version gets our nod.
 The second and third will win no awards.
 When we split the infinitive, we put the adverb exactly where it belongs: right before the verb it modifies.

 A Few Classic Examples